osman-yasser/Blog-Application/README.md

 Contributions are welcome!
 If you find any bugs or issues with the application, feel free to create an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License.